 You have to worry about bikes, tires, swim goggles, wetsuits, and how all your gear is going to help you get through transition.
 Hopefully, this list will make your life easier because we’ll cover all the gear items you need as well as those that are nice to have too.

-We’ll discuss what each item is, what it’s used for, and why it’s needed (or why you might want to have it if it’s a nice to have).
+We’ll discuss what each item is, what it’s used for, and why it’s needed (or why you might want to have it if it’s a nice-to-have).
 By the end of the article, you’ll know exactly what you need to purchase before your first triathlon.

 This is the gear you’ll need to start the first triathlon event: the swim.

-You need goggles so that you’re able to see underwater well without water getting into your eyes.
+You need goggles so that you’re able to see underwater well without water getting in your eyes.
 And you might even want to have two to be prepared for any condition race day.
 For example, clear/light tint goggles are great for indoor pools or cloudy days.

 Obviously for swimming, you won’t be jumping into the water into your street clothes, so you’ll need a swimsuit of some sort.
 If this is your first triathlon, you can use anything that you have at home.

 But if you’re planning to make triathlons a more permanent part of your life, you might want to purchase a wetsuit.
 Make sure it is one for swimming.
 The surfing or diving versions could slow you down!
 More on wetsuits later.

 To help you swim faster, you’ll want a swim cap.
 They reduce drag and friction.
 You might also get the added benefit of warmth if it’s a particularly cold day.
 Swim caps are also good for visibility if you pick one that is a bright color.

 You want a towel so that you can dry off quickly, and then use it to stand on as you put on your cycling shoes and get ready for the bike leg.

 Now that you’ve made it through the first section of the triathlon, let’s go over what’s needed for the second.